 The approach of the training program centers around the dynamic relationship between the horse and the client.
 The focus is on the experience in the interaction rather than the outcome of a tasks or of therapeutic riding.
 Developing the relationship is the key.
 Facilitating clients in EAL becomes part of an ongoing process that can be an adjunct to other types of personal development or therapy.
 You will be able to develop the skills to provide workshops and individual sessions on your own.

 Who Can Participate in this Training?

 This in-depth training program is suitable for someone who has experience in a profession that involves working with people and one that works with horses.
-You are a good candidate for this program if you already work in a helping profession such as therapists, coaches, educators, facilitators, physical therapists, massage therapist, doctors, nurses or equine professionals who have experience working with people.
+You are a good candidate for this program if you already work in a helping profession such as therapists, coaches, educators, facilitators, physical therapists, massage therapist, doctors, nurses and have experience with horses.
+Also, if you are an equine professionals and have experience working with people you would be eligible.

 During the program you will be mentored and evaluated in key areas.
 If you need to increase your competencies in any area we may recommend extra resources outside of the training.